 • http://localhost:8787/api/pools - Get recent pools

-• http://localhost:8787/api/owner-queries - Get recent owner queries
+• http://localhost:8787/api/owner-changed - Get recent owner changed events

 • http://localhost:8787/api/pools/count - Get total pool count